nvshs/sound/README.md

-# NVSHS Unblocked
+# NVSHS Sounds

-Repo for the nvshs.github.io page.
+Repo for the nvshs.github.io/sounds page.
-A hub for unblocked games at NVSHS
+A hub for unblocked sounds at NVSHS